 Scholarly Commons Citation

 Burand, Deborah; Jones, Susan R.; Ng, Jonathan; and Plerhoples, Alicia E., "Clinical Collaborations: Going Global to Advance Social Entrepreneurship" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1341.
+1341.